greatdreams/leanrning-note/install-manually.md

 ncurses, termcap, or termlib -- The development headers and libraries are needed, often known as ncurses-devel.
 Use --without-termcap to build without any of these libraries.
 Note that in this case only the old shell (without any line editing) can be used.
 * sed -- Stream Editor for basic text transformation.

+#### Optional Utilities

+Some applications are automatically skipped if the dependencies aren't met.
+Here is a list of utilities needed for those applications.
+You will also find the utilities needed for building the documentation.

 #### Steps

 1.Download source code of erlang/otp 19